googlefonts/googlefonts-project-template/README.md

 * Finally, add and commit any files you have modified (i.e. `README.md`, `AUTHORS.txt`, `CONTRIBUTORS.txt`, the font sources, and `sources/config.yaml`) to git, then push to GitHub.
 Please be aware that Github Actions may take a few minutes to build your font family.
 It is worthwhile inspecting the progress in the "Actions" tab.

+* If Github Actions has successfully built the family, you will find the font binaries in the Actions tab.
+The official Github Actions documentation provides further [information](https://docs.github.com/en/actions/managing-workflow-runs/downloading-workflow-artifacts).

 * Once you are happy with your font, add promotional assets in the documentation directory.
 Make it different from the pic you use in this README.
 You can get inspired by existing tweet @googlefonts like: https://twitter.com/googlefonts/status/1415562928657416192.

+* Google Fonts uses Github Releases to manage font families.
+If you feel your font project has hit a milestone, you must create a new release for it.
+In order to do this, go to the releases page and hit the "Draft a new release button".
+You must provide a tag number and title which can only be a decimal number e.g 0.100, 1.000 etc. For the body text, mention what has changed since the last release.
+Once you are done, hit the "Publish release" button.
+Here is an example which fulfills the requirements, https://github.com/m4rc1e/test-ufr-family/releases/tag/2.019.
+For more info regarding Github release, please see the official Github Release [documentation](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository). **Please note that Github Actions must be able to build the fonts before you can make a release.
+Once you have made a release, the fonts and tests assets will be attached to the release automatically.
+This may take a while since the fonts and tests will be built from scratch so please be patient.**

 * Remove this section from the readme. :-)
 ----